Muddy Mississippi Line

 "Muddy Mississippi Line" is a single by American country pop artist Bobby Goldsboro.
-Recorded on June 24, 1969 and released on July 18, 1969, it was the first single from his album Muddy Mississippi Line.
+Recorded on June 24, 1969 and released on July 18, 1969, it was the first single from his album Muddy Mississippi Line released in January 1970.

 The song peaked at number 15 on the Billboard Hot Country Singles chart.
 It also reached number 1 on the RPM Country Tracks chart in Canada.